Xmonad: Haskell project

+Since xmonad's inception, when its small source code size of 500 lines of code was advertised, it has grown to about 2,000 lines as of 2023.

-Extensions to the core system, including emulation of other window managers, and unusual layout algorithms—such as window tiling based on the Fibonacci spiral—have been implemented by the active community and are available as a library.
+Extensions to the core system, including emulation of other window managers, and unusual layout algorithms, such as window tiling based on the Fibonacci spiral—have been implemented by the active community and are available as a library.

-In addition to obviating the need for the mouse, the xmonad developers make heavy use of semi-formal methods and program derivation for improving reliability and enabling a total line of code count less than 1200, as of version 0.7; window manager properties (such as the behavior of window focus) are checked through use of QuickCheck.
+Along with obviating the need for a mouse, the xmonad developers make heavy use of semi-formal methods and program derivation for improving reliability and enabling a total line of code count less than 1200, as of version 0.7; window manager properties (such as the behavior of window focus) are checked through use of QuickCheck.
 This emphasis makes xmonad unusual in a number of ways; besides being the first window manager written in Haskell, it is also the first to use the zipper data structure for automatically managing focus, and its core has been proven to be safe with respect to pattern matches, contributing further to reliability.
 The developers write:

 xmonad is a tiling window manager for the X Window system, implemented, configured and dynamically extensible in Haskell.
 This demonstration presents the case that software dominated by side effects can be developed with the precision and efficiency we expect from Haskell by utilising purely functional data structures, an expressive type system, extended static checking and property-based testing.
 In addition, we describe the use of Haskell as an application configuration and extension language.

 The code is separated into side-effect free code, and a thin wrapper for the side-effects.
-According to Alejandro Serrano Mena, there are two ways of implementing domain-specific languages for actions in Haskell applications and libraries: "developing a combinator library" or "rolling your own monad", with xmonad being a successful example of the latter.
+According to Alejandro Serrano Mena, there are two ways to implement domain-specific languages for actions in Haskell applications and libraries: "developing a combinator library" or "rolling your own monad", with xmonad being a successful example of the latter.

 xmonad was regarded as one of the most well known Haskell projects in a 2013 functional programming book.

 Reception

 Linux Magazine included xmonad in a list of "My Top Resources of 2009".
-In 2012, How-To Geek described xmonad as having good, but complicated, ability to be configured, and it was included in a 2013 list of eight desktop environments for Linux.
-Lifehacker wrote that the basic operations of xmonads user interface can be taught using a small set of instructions.
+In 2012, How-To Geek described xmonad as having good, but complex, ability to be configured, and it was included in a 2013 list of eight desktop environments for Linux.
+Lifehacker wrote that the basic operations of xmonad's user interface can be taught using a small set of instructions.
 A high level of customisation and speed were noted by Network World, and in MakeUseOf xmonad was reviewed positively compared to Openbox.

 In 2016 Ars Technica said xmonad and Awesome had more advanced tiling ability than Cinnamon.
-In 2017 it was described as powerful, with application as a windows manager for big data, while in an article on opensource.com on the other hand, dwm was chosen over xmonad.
+In 2017 it was described as powerful, with application as a window manager for big data, while in an article on opensource.com on the other hand, dwm was chosen over xmonad.
 A TechRadar review of the "Best Linux desktop of 2018" said "If there's one desktop environment that stands out from all the others we have here, it's this one."